VienDinhCom/next-shopify-storefront/README.md

 In this version, I'm going to use:

 - Shopify Polaris to build UI.
-- React Query to manage global state.
+- React Query to cahce data & manage global state.
 - GraphQL Request to interact with Shopify Storefront API
 - GraphQL Codegen to create TypeScript clients